 For the remainder of this post, I will demonstrate how to get and set preferences using a simple example.
 In this example, we have a user preference which determines if the user sees a Detailed or Summarized dashboard view when the user logs in.

-Here is a screen shot of the a sample preferences page which I created where the user can set their default dashboard view.
+Here is a screen shot of a sample preferences page which I created where the user can set their default dashboard view.

 Setting Preferences